MrErenK/import-csv-to-ytmusic/README.md

 5. If you chose to create a new playlist, input the name of the new playlist.

-6. If you chose to add songs to an existing playlist, select the playlist from the list.
+6. If you chose to add songs to an existing playlist, select the playlist number from the list.

-The script will then fetch the song details for each song ID in the CSV file and add the songs to the specified playlist.
+The script will then fetch the song details for each song ID in the CSV file, check if the song is already in the playlist, and add the songs to the specified playlist if they are not already present.

 ## Note